melzayet/ais-design-guide/README.md

 ## Feedback and Contribution

-For feedback and contributions please open a [GitHub issue](https://github.com/melzayet/ais-design-guide/issues)
+For feedback and contributions, please open a [GitHub issue](https://github.com/melzayet/ais-design-guide/issues)